Skip to main content

 I have duplicate transactions, does this matter?
 How do I get rid of them?

 Yes!
 Duplicate transactions can cause missing cost basis warnings and other software errors.
 This usually occurs because you have imported multiple API’s or files containing the same information from one exchange.
 This can also occur if you mix an API import with a file import.
-You can resolve this by creating a new import for this exchange in Step 1 Import of our software, and then importing with JUST ONE API or JUST ONE file.
+You can resolve this by creating a new import for this exchange in the Import page of our software, and then importing with JUST ONE API or JUST ONE file.
 Then, if everything imports successfully, you can delete the older, original imports, and your duplicates should be resolved.

 Still stuck?
 Think there is a different problem?
 Please reach out to our team here on Intercom.
 We are happy to help!